Hunter Dozier Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in the league with a collective 9.8 strikeouts per nine innings.
+- The Twins pitching staff ranks second in the league with a collective 9.9 strikeouts per nine innings.

-- The Twins' 3.52 team ERA ranks seventh across all league pitching staffs.
+- The Twins have a 3.50 team ERA that ranks eighth among all MLB pitching staffs.

-- The Twins surrender the ninth-fewest home runs in baseball (25 total, 1.0 per game).
+- Twins pitchers combine to allow the ninth-fewest home runs in baseball (27 total, one per game).

-- Mahle makes the start for the Twins, his fifth of the season.
-He is 1-2 with a 3.32 ERA and 22 strikeouts in 21 2/3 innings pitched.
+- Gray gets the start for the Twins, his sixth of the season.
+He is 3-0 with a .62 ERA and 34 strikeouts in 29 2/3 innings pitched.

-- The right-hander last appeared in relief on Wednesday, when he tossed 2/3 innings against the New York Yankees while giving up hits.
+- His last appearance was on Monday against the New York Yankees, when the righty threw seven scoreless innings while allowing three hits.

-- The 28-year-old has put together a 3.32 ERA and 9.1 strikeouts per nine innings in four games this season, while giving up a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.